The Problem at Hand

 Over the last few weeks I’ve tried some technological explorations into the presentation of geocaches in various mapping tools.
-Read my Exploring Memory-Map and Back to BaseCamp posts.
+Read my Memory-Map and Back to BaseCamp posts.
 My success in doing so has lead to a measure of confidence in such things.
 So I tried to do some more Garmin icons based on the work in other tools.
 I have a Garmin Montana 650 that I use for long days of caching.

 Not long after I got the Garmin Montana (the first one, which I ultimately lost down a drain in Letchworth) I explored changing the icons to make them more visible against the collection of fairly busy and colourful maps on the device.
 I was happy with the results (see Garmin Custom Icons) at that point, but a couple of things still irritated me about it.

-One irritation was the inability to tell whether a puzzle (or multi, letterbox or wherigo) was solved already of not.
+One irritation was the inability to tell whether a puzzle (or multi, letterbox or wherigo) was solved already or not.
 Another was the inability to tell which caches are disabled.
-I regularly spend ages at a site looking for a cache before realising it had been disabled for some time.
+I regularly spend ages at a site looking for a cache before realizing it had been disabled for some time.
 Sometimes they are there, so I still want them on the GPSr, but I like to know when I start searching that it might not be there.

 - Custom icons on the Montana can only be applied to waypoints, not to geocaches

 - The Montana relies on a fixed relationship between cache type and icon which is embedded in the firmware somewhere, not in a configuration file – the <sym> tag in a GPX file is irrelevant because the Montana doesn’t use it

 - The list of acceptable names for geocache icons is quite limited – it doesn’t cover the full range of geocache types at all, presumably because many of them are rarely available in practice